 Disk Group Name of the disk group in which this RVG resides.
 RVG Name of the RVG. state Displays the state of the RVG, ACTIVE, or FAIL. assoc Data volumes, Replicator Log, and RLINKs associated with the RVG. att The RLINKs that are attached.
 A Primary can have multiple associated and attached RLINKs.
-A Secondary can have multiple associated RLINKs, but only one attached RLINK. checkpoint If a checkpoint name appears in the output, then this is the last created RVG checkpoint that is still active.
+A Secondary can have multiple associated RLINKs, but only one attached RLINK.

+If a checkpoint name appears in the output, then this is the last created

-flags Displays the information about the RVG state and role.
+Displays the information about the RVG state and role. flags